 As it turns out, Behrman thinks I’ve lived a lot of lives.
 And many of them had some pretty eerie connections to this one.
 For instance, she saw me unhappily working in a Parisian butcher shop during the French revolution; I’ve been disgusted by meat since I first started eating solid foods.
 She told me that, at one point, I was a nun who witnessed something scandalous but couldn’t talk about it; I’ve always been really uncomfortable in churches but have never been able to explain why.
 She also said she saw me as a fairy living in the forest, which resonated with me in a really profound way.
 (As a kid, I always wanted to run away and live in the woods, surrounded by animal friends.
 I mean, I still do.)

 The 90-minute session also involved a guided mediation, an energy-cleansing ritual, and lots of singing, whistling, and drumming on Behrman’s part.
 By the time I left, I felt about 10 pounds lighter, energetically speaking, and a little more enlightened, but I couldn’t fully reconcile any of the intel I’d received with the issues I was experiencing in the here and now.
 I chalked it up as a fun adventure and moved on.

-And from Behrman’s perspective, all of this sums up the bottom-line point.
+Past life believer or not, there are many potential benefits to gain from a past-life reading.
+The biggest takeaway of all, however, according to Behrman, is to not get so caught up with past lives.
 “I wouldn’t want anyone to become obsessed with needing to discover every past life they’ve ever had,” she says.
 “The reason we examine our past lives is because it alerts us to a pattern or frequency that we’re experiencing.
 When we clear something relating to it, it allows us to anchor more fully into this life.”
-And technically, even what happened yesterday is in a past life—may as well let it go right now, so it doesn’t bring down your tomorrow.
+And technically, even what happened yesterday is in a past life—may as well let it go right now, so it doesn't bring down your tomorrow.